18 Mukhi Rudraksha: Benefits, Price & Complete Guide (Maa Bhumiji's Bead)

 Elemental Association: Prithvi Tattva (Earth Element)

-Chakra: Muladhara (Root Chakra — the seat of grounding, stability, survival, and connection to the physical earth)
+Chakra: Muladhara (Root Chakra, the seat of grounding, stability, survival, and connection to the physical earth)

-Why the Earth Element Transcends the Navagraha
+Why the Earth Element Sits Apart from the Navagraha Theme

 Deep Grounding and Stability